-- Severely deaf - We need confirmation of your condition from a specialist agency or charity or an audiological report showing a hearing level of 70 decibels or worse.
+- Profoundly or severely deaf - We need confirmation of your condition from a specialist agency or charity or an audiological report showing a hearing level of 70 decibels or worse.

 - Without speech - Confirmation of your condition from a specialist agency or charity providing services for people without speech.